aspiers/crowbar-ha/README.md

 License and Author
 ==================

-Author:: Robert Choi <taeilchoi1@gmail.com>
+Copyright:: 2013 Robert Choi <taeilchoi1 at gmail.com>

-Copyright:: 2013 Robert Choi
+Copyright:: 2014 SUSE LINUX Products GmbH, Nuernberg, Germany

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.